Agentic Exploration of Physics Models: Details on the SciExplorer

-{ \bf Methods}\\ {\bf SciExplorer} -- After supplying the generic and rather brief system prompt (identical throughout all experiments), the LLM agent receives a short description of the problem class (e.g.\ a dynamical system or a spin system) and the task (e.g.\ discovering equations of motion or the Hamiltonian).
+After supplying the generic and rather brief system prompt (identical throughout all experiments), the LLM agent receives a short description of the problem class (e.g.\ a dynamical system or a spin system) and the task (e.g.\ discovering equations of motion or the Hamiltonian).
 In addition, as for any application of agentic tool use, the LLM has access to the documentation of the tools it can access.
-We list all such inputs to the LLM (prompts, problem class description, task description, tool documentation) in the Supplementary Material.
+To facilitate the efficient integration of new analysis tools and experiments into the SciExplorer framework, we automatically generate API-compatible documentation by parsing the docstrings of tool methods.
+We list all such inputs to the LLM (prompts, problem class description, task description, tool documentation) in \Cref{app:prompts} and the Supplementary Material\,\cite{supplement}.

-In the following steps of the automated conversation, the agent only receives a hint about the number of remaining conversation steps and tool calls, and a reminder to heed the system prompt.
+In the following steps of the automated conversation, the agent receives only a hint about the number of remaining conversation steps and tool calls, and a reminder to heed the system prompt.